 The series so to speak "visible", "brilliant" "individual" of the zodiac—from the spring equinox to the autumn one and where the days are longer than the nights—finishes with Virgo.

 From the autumn equinox, the Sun changes the hemisphere, declination becomes negative (Fig. 08) and the nights win over the days.
 So the series of the "inner" "unseen" "social" zodiac begins.
 The individual and carefree aspect of the first six signs becomes social and reflective in the rest.
 The relationship with seasons is no longer direct, but mediated and to some extent complicated by the opposite sign.
+So, with the autumn equinox we go on to LIBRA (Fig. 11).

 We must first note that Libra and Scorpio in a different astrological tradition constituted only one constellation divided into two signs, the first of which, Libra, represented the scorpion claws.
 Both symbols are admissible, but we follow the tradition, very ancient indeed, which distinguishes Libra from Scorpio.